kxie95/kxie95.github.io/_posts/2019-05-08-angular-notes.md

 - Component defined using decorator `@Component` in a ts file, which specifies the name, its template and css.
 - `main.ts` is the first code that gets loaded using `bootstrapModule()`.
 - `app.module.ts` tells angular about which components it should know about.
 In the `bootstrap` property it contains the component AppRoot.

+# Directives
+- **Attribute directives**: Normal HTML attribute, only affects that element they are added to.
+- **Structural directives**: Noraml HTML attribute with a leading *.
+Removes/adds DOM elements.